Eyewear Shelf

 Cylinder (CYL)

 The lens power required to correct astigmatism.
 If this field is blank, the eye is spherical and does not require astigmatism correction.
+(Mine is never blank, which is the whole reason this table exists.)

 Lens Index (Refractive Index)